Dr Farshad Kasraei

 MD, FRANZCR, Radiation Oncologist

-Communicating well, encouraging transparency and using the best available technology and evidence is the key to achieve the best patient outcomes
+Communicating well, encouraging transparency, using best available technology, and evidence-based care is how I like to help patients to achieve the best possible clinical outcome.

 Languages spoken